ronithgan/ronithgan.github.io/education.md

 ---
 layout: page
-title: Projects
+title: Education
-subtitle: Take a look at some of the work I've done!
+subtitle: Some of my classes and activities from college and high school
 ---

 ##### Classes at the University of Michigan